Khan1509/turbotags-website.a/replit.md

 - **Current State**: Fully functional with optimized AI generation using user's preferred models and comprehensive fallback system

 ## Recent Changes
-- ✅ Successfully imported GitHub repository to Replit (Sept 26, 2025)
-- ✅ Fresh GitHub clone successfully configured for Replit environment (Sept 26, 2025)
+- ✅ **FRESH GITHUB IMPORT COMPLETED (Sept 26, 2025)** - Successfully imported and configured for Replit environment
-- ✅ Installed all npm dependencies to resolve "vite not found" error
+- ✅ Installed all npm dependencies and resolved "vite not found" error
-- ✅ Restarted development workflow - now running successfully on port 5000
+- ✅ Development workflow running successfully on port 5000 with Vite HMR
-- ✅ Verified Replit proxy configuration working correctly (allowedHosts: true)
-- ✅ Updated deployment configuration with proper $PORT binding for autoscale
+- ✅ Configured autoscale deployment with static file serving using serve package
+- ✅ Verified all configurations: Vite (host 0.0.0.0, allowedHosts: true), deployment ready
 - ✅ Fixed critical production build issue by moving tailwindcss, postcss, and autoprefixer to dependencies
 - ✅ Resolved missing Vite dependency by installing all npm packages correctly
 - ✅ Fixed minifier configuration by changing from terser to esbuild for better compatibility